 This policy outlines acceptable practices for travel expenses of accreditation volunteers.

 Volunteer Deployment and Selection Policy

 AACSB attempts to achieve a range of outcomes in deploying volunteers, including enhancement of the volunteer base to expand overall numbers, development of strong regional pools of volunteers, development of a volunteer base that provides mission fit with multiple types of schools, enhancement of the international composition of teams, and assurance of quality consistency.

 Volunteer Eligibility Policy

-Roles of individuals that are eligible to volunteer as a mentor, peer review team member, and committee members.
+Defines individuals who are eligible to volunteer as a mentor, peer review team member, and committee member.

 This document outlines the withdrawal and re-entry processes for both business and accounting accreditation.